alaffin12/stackedit/Caught by Stradh.md

 #### Around Town
 ##### General
 The plan is for the players to pick up some cold weather gear to head into the mountains (remind them, if they haven't figured this out yet) and spend a couple evenings in town before heading out.
 Refer to this [Reddit Post](https://www.reddit.com/r/CurseofStrahd/comments/8oj1qt/shops_in_vallaki/) for more information on the shops.
-This can go lots of ways, but try to follow this basic outline - the players w
+This can go lots of ways, but try to follow this basic outline - the players enter the town, get watched by

 ### Tsolenka Pass